Wests Tigers: Change of chair of the board

-On 12 March 2019 the club announced to the media and press that former NSW State Premier Barry O'Farrell had been appointed as chair of the Board of Directors, replacing Marina Go, who had come to the end of her tenure.
+On 12 March 2019 the club announced to the media and press that former NSW State premier Barry O'Farrell had been appointed as chair of the board of directors, replacing Marina Go, who had come to the end of her tenure.

 Season 2019

 The 2019 NRL season began with the knowledge that the club would take occupancy in the newly constructed Western Sydney Stadium in Parramatta.
 Four home games were allocated to this exciting new venue.
-The opening game of the season was played in wet conditions at Leichhardt Oval in front of 13,000 fans, with the team victors 20–6 against a poor Manly Sea Eagles team.
+The opening game of the season was played in wet conditions at Leichhardt Oval in front of 13,000 fans, with the team victors 20–6 against a poor Manly Warringah Sea Eagles team.
 A second round win against the free running New Zealand Warriors a week later in front of nearly 10,000 fans in Campbelltown again in wet conditions was a good start to the season.
 In round 6 against the Parramatta Eels, Wests played in the first NRL game at the new Western Sydney Stadium which ended in the club losing 51–6.

 Wests Tigers took another "home" game on the road in 2019, with a match hosted in Scully Park in Tamworth.
 Nearly 10,000 fans turned out to watch Wests run out 30–14 victors over lower placed Gold Coast Titans.

 The first home game of the season at the newly named BankWest stadium was held on Friday 7 June against the Canberra Raiders.
 The 0–28 result in front of 12,000 supporters lent some fans to make the comment "This is not our jungle".

 Wests Tigers playmaker, Benji Marshall, played his 300th game in the NRL on 14 July at BankWest stadium in front of more than 25,000 fans.
 Wests lost the game 30–18 against the Parramatta Eels.

 In round 25 against Cronulla-Sutherland, Wests went into the game knowing that whoever won the match would be guaranteed a finals spot as both teams came into the last game of the year on equal points.
 Wests would end up losing the match 25–8 at a packed Leichhardt Oval which was also retiring Robbie Farah's final game.
 The loss also meant that this was the sixth time that Wests had finished ninth since the joint venture started in 2000.

 Change of chair of the board

-On 13 November 2019 the club announced Lee Hagipantelis had been appointed chair of the Board of the football club.
-Whilst Mr O'Farrell had only been with the club for a short while, he resigned his post to take up the position of Ambassador to India for Australia.
+On 13 November 2019 the club announced Lee Hagipantelis had been appointed chair of the board of the football club.
+Whilst Mr O'Farrell had only been with the club for a short while, he resigned his post to take up the position of ambassador to India for Australia.

 Lee Hagipantelis is the Principal of Wests Tigers shirt sponsor, Brydens Lawyers.